Buffalo, New York (PRWEB) June 18, 2014

 "The decision about what to do with behavioral health units can spark controversy in-house and in the community.
 Having outside reviews and a fresh pair of eyes may lead to new insights, collaborations, integration and a more futuristic position of strength for the system or provider.
 It can be difficult for administration to conduct an unbiased appraisal as they are often criticized for a variety of perceived hidden agendas, turf protection or not really qualified to do such an assessment," McNulty noted.

 McNulty was a clinician, worked in managed care, psychiatric hospital administration, outpatient/partial settings, neuroscience, and behavioral health advocacy roles, including hosting a weekly health talk radio program, Spotlight on Health since 2003.
 As a consultant, he has worked with a variety of behavioral health providers.
-More recently, he has been co-consulting with IT companies around readiness for integration and electronic medical record optimization.
+During the last two years, he has been co-consulting with IT companies around readiness for integration and electronic medical record optimization.

 McNulty points out some of the industry issues: